-Ben Shook is an associate in the firm’s litigation group.
+Ben Shook is a shareholder in the firm’s litigation group.
 He is admitted to practice in all of the state courts of North Carolina, the United States District Court for the Western District of North Carolina, and the United States Court of Appeals for the Fourth Circuit.

 His focus is primarily on business and commercial litigation, including disputes involving commercial lending, defense of real estate foreclosure actions, business tort claims and contract disputes, and employment-related disputes, including enforcing and defending non-competition agreements.
 Mr. Shook’s litigation practice is also focused strongly on representing minority shareholders in freeze-out situations and litigating other disputes among shareholders of closely held corporations.